jinndi/WGDashboard-sing-box/README.md

 <summary>How to use the 3x-ui panel with WGDashboard proxy on the same host?</summary>
 <hr>

-> !
-Domain-based routing configured in 3x-ui will not work because DNS is always resolved on the client side by sing-box

 If you want to manage the proxy via the 3x-ui panel on the same host as WGDashboard:

 - Add the following to your `services` section: